Caramelized onions are onions that have been slowly cooked to develop their flavor. Here's how to caramelize onions

 - 3 teaspoons red wine vinegar

-- Heat a cast-iron or carbon steel skillet over medium heat.
+- Heat a cast-iron skillet or heavy-bottomed frying pan over medium heat.
 Once hot, add the butter and allow it to melt.

-- Allow onions to cook for 20 to 40 minutes, depending on the caramelization level you want.
-Stir occasionally to make sure they aren't burning.
+- Allow onions to cook for 25 to 45 minutes, depending on the caramelization level you want.
+(25 minutes will be browned and 45 minutes will be caramelized) Stir occasionally to make sure they aren't burning.*

 - Remove onions from heat and season with red wine vinegar.